The Arkansas trial court system consists of Circuit Courts and District Courts.

 |Please select a Arkansas county below to view directory of all courts with links to court record resources for each court.||Find Arkansas court pages by Town or Zip Code.||Select a court record or online resource category below to view all resources at both the statewide and county level.||Go to the court records pages for another state.|

-Arkansas Circuit CourtsCircuit Courts have general jurisdiction over all civil and criminal cases, but typically only handle cases that are beyond the limited jurisdiction of other courts.
+Arkansas Circuit CourtsCircuit Courts have general jurisdiction over all civil cases for claims over $100, and all criminal cases, but typically only handle cases that are beyond the limited jurisdiction of other courts.

-Circuit Courts also handle domestic relations, juvenile, probate and mental health cases, including divorce, child abuse and neglect, guardianships, civil commitments and the administration of estates.
+Circuit Courts also handle domestic relations, juvenile, probate, and mental health cases; case types include divorce, child abuse and neglect, guardianships, civil commitments, and the administration of estates.

-Criminal cases heard by District Courts include most types of misdemeanors and preliminary hearings for all types of criminal cases.
-Little Rock District Court has a Traffic Court division that handles all traffic offenses committed within city limits.
-In areas without District Courts, a City Court may handle misdemeanors and preliminary hearings.
+Criminal cases heard by both types of District Courts include most types of misdemeanors and preliminary hearings for all types of criminal cases.
+District Courts also handle traffic cases and local ordinance violations.

 Each District Court has a Small Claims division for most general civil claims for less than $5000.